Emilgardis/twitch_discord_moderation/README.md

-Twitch Discord Moderation | Sync mod actions with discord
+Twitch Discord Moderation | Log mod actions with discord
 ============================================

-Sync moderator actions with a discord channel.
+Log moderator actions with a discord channel.

 Example usage with docker-compose